 - Transfer the certificate and any additional chain certificates to your Hosting.co.uk server.

-It’s important to note that a positiveSSL certificate does not last forever, it is for this reason, setting-up an automatic renewal is recommended.
+It’s important to note that a positiveSSL certificate does not last forever.
+For this reason, we recommend setting-up an automatic renewal.